jw9730/setvae/README.md

 Note: You need to install [open3d](http://www.open3d.org/docs/release/getting_started.html) for visualization of ShapeNet point clouds.

 ## Citation
-If you find our work useful, please cite it:
+If you find our work useful, please consider citing it:
 ```
 @misc{kim2021setvae,
       title={SetVAE: Learning Hierarchical Composition for Generative Modeling of Set-Structured Data},